-(j) Lighting
+(j) Lighting.

-- (i) External sign illumination, designed to limit light spill, is preferred to internal sign illumination. - (ii) Lighting in parking lots shall use a pedestrian scale light fixture, no more than 20 feet in height, with an even, overlapping lighting arrangement. - (iii) Lighting shall be glare free and shielded from the sky, and adjacent properties using cut-off technology that controls light spread.
-[TB members: note that in the Gateway report it specifies, "...technology that controls light spread to emit a maximum of 0.1 footcandle at the property line.]
+- (i) External sign illumination, designed to limit light spill, is preferred to internal sign illumination. - (ii) Lighting in parking lots shall use a pedestrian scale light fixture, no more than 20 feet in height, with an even, overlapping lighting arrangement. - (iii) Lighting shall be glare free and shielded from the sky, and adjacent properties using cut-off technology that controls light spread. (see Appendix C Pictures 20 and 21)

+[TB members: Note that in the Gateway report it specifies, "...technology that controls light spread to emit a maximum of 0.1 footcandle at the property line.
+Do you want this language in the code?]